 How to get to Wulong from Chongqing

-- Train + local bus — a more budget-friendly alternative, but considerably longer
+- Train + local bus, a more budget-friendly alternative, but considerably longer with more connections

 How the visit works

-The visit to the Three Natural Bridges follows a set route through the valley, with well-maintained trails, staircases and pathways that pass beneath the natural arches.
+The visit follows a structured route through the valley, with trails, staircases and pathways that pass beneath the natural arches.
+The circuit includes:

-- Descent to the floor of the valley
+- Descent to the floor of the valley, starting point of the main trail

-Despite the organised infrastructure, the route requires some physical effort, especially on the stairs.
+Despite the organised infrastructure, the route requires physical effort, especially on the staircases.

 How long to spend